Appropriate Workplace Conduct

 Food and litter

-The Ark De Noah’s Stock Supply List to view an example of what a stock list may look like.
-The example is very basic with fictional prices and identification numbers on it.
+The Ark De Noah’s Stock Supply List is an example of what a stock list may look like.
+The example is very basic, with fictional prices and identification numbers.
 The clinic or facility you work in will have its own templates that will look different to the example provided.

 Stock supply

-Staff all have access to the stock supply list and have a responsibility to check the stock supplies and documents the quantities and place the order when necessary.
+Staff all have access to the stock supply list and have a responsibility to check the stock supplies, document the quantities, and place orders when necessary.

 Ark De Noah’s Stock Supply List